Breaches

 We can work with you and your household as early as possible to sustain your tenancy.
 With your consent, we can organise referrals to appropriate support agencies to help address any concerns.

 We also work with other agencies such as police, child protection agencies and mental health services to resolve issues.
-If the issues can’t be resolved and tenants continue to disrupt their neighbourhood, we may take steps to terminate their tenancy.

 We don’t tolerate: